-When thinking back to the Sony PlayStation, or the PS One as it was later rebranded, there are several seminal titles that made it the legendary console it became.
+When thinking back to the Sony PlayStation, or the PS One as it was later known as, there are several seminal titles that made it the legendary console it became.
 One of those titles was Destruction Derby 2.

 Why does it stand out from the other racing games of the time?
 Well, let’s take a look at what made Destruction Derby 2 the go-to racing game for a generation of gamers.

-At its core, Destruction Derby 2 (or DD2 as we’ll refer to it from here on) is a racing game but it was so much more than that.
+At its core, Destruction Derby 2 is a racing game but it was so much more than that.
 It had some next level game physics that allowed the cars to become damaged.

 Whilst we’d seen this in games before this was completely different.
 Whereas before damage on the vehicle might have indicated by an area of the HUD turning red now you could see the damage on the car.
 Bits would fly off and areas would crumple.